William King (Maine governor)

 William King (February 9, 1768 – June 17, 1852) was an American merchant, shipbuilder, army officer, and statesman from Bath, Maine.
 A proponent of statehood for Maine, he became its first governor when it separated from Massachusetts in 1820.
-He was the half-brother of Rufus King, who was a member of the Confederation Congress from Massachusetts, delegate to the Constitutional Convention of 1787, served as United States Senator from New York (from 1789-1796 and again from 1813-1825), and as Minister Plenipotentiary to the Court of St. James from 1796-1803 and again from 1825-1826.
+He was the half-brother of Rufus King, who was a member of the Confederation Congress from Massachusetts, delegate to the Constitutional Convention of 1787, served as United States Senator from New York (from 1789 to 1796 and again from 1813 to 1825), and as Minister Plenipotentiary to the Court of St. James from 1796 to 1803 and again from 1825 to 1826.

 Personal and business career

 William King was born to Richard King, a merchant and shipowner, and Mary Black, on February 9, 1768, at Scarborough, then in the Province of Massachusetts Bay.
 His formal education was limited to local schools (he spent one term at Phillips Academy) and ended when he was thirteen.
 He was largely self-educated.
 Starting as a hand in a saw-mill, he went on to open his own mill.

-King was employed in a variety of businesses, including as a shipbuilder, then a ship-owner.
+King was employed in a wide variety of businesses, including as a shipbuilder, then a ship-owner.
 He became the largest merchant shipping owner in Maine.
 He became a successful merchant and a significant real-estate investor.
 He opened the first cotton mill in Maine, at Brunswick.
 He founded and was president of the first bank of Bath.

 In 1812, what is now known as the Stone House, King's summer retreat, was built in rural Bath.

-King was a Scottish Rite Freemason and later -while he was the Governor of the State- he became the first (Past) Grand Master of Maine, elected in June 1820, by the representatives of twenty-four Lodges which "met, adopted a Constitution, and elected officers".
+King was a Scottish Rite Freemason and later – while he was the Governor of the State – he became the first (Past) Grand Master of Maine, elected in June 1820, by the representatives of twenty-four Lodges which "met, adopted a Constitution, and elected officers".

 Political career

 King became active politically in 1795 as a member of the Democratic-Republican Party.
 He represented Topsham in the Massachusetts House of Representatives in 1795 and 1799.
 After he moved to Bath, he represented that town in 1804.
 He served in the Massachusetts Senate for Lincoln County from 1807 to 1811.

-When the War of 1812 began, Massachusetts made him major general of the militia, in charge of the Maine district.
+When the War of 1812 began, Massachusetts made him major general of the militia, in charge of the District of Maine.
 He devoted much of his attention to coastal shipping and defenses.
 He also led recruiting efforts for the regular army, for which he was made a colonel in the United States Army.
 In 1813 King began a seven-year effort that started with his petition to Massachusetts for separation.

 In 1816 he was re-elected to the Massachusetts Senate, and finally secured their approval for Maine to become a separate state, in 1818.
 The Missouri Compromise allowed Maine to be recognized as a state on March 15, 1820.
 He was shortly thereafter elected governor of the new state.